pjborowiecki/mErn-Commerce-Full-Stack-with-TypeScript-Jwt-Authentication-Stripe-Redux-Tailwind-ShadcnUI-And-More/README.md

 ## Features

-- Authentication with JWT and HTTP-only cookies
+- [ ] Authentication with JWT and HTTP-only cookies
-- Payments integration with Stripe
+- [ ] Payments integration with Stripe
-- Full CRUD functionality for products, users, and orders
+- [ ] Full CRUD functionality for products, users, and orders
-- Product search and pagination
+- [ ] Product search and pagination
-- User roles and permissions
+- [ ] User roles and permissions

+- [ ] Backend tests
+- [ ] Frontend tests
+- [ ] Documentation